-Medicine is one of the professions where Bureau of Internal Revenue (BIR) look at when it comes to tax non-compliance.
-We are not saying that doctors and other medical practitioners are not paying the right taxes but, it was just observed in the past and even today that there were transactions which are off-books.
+Medicine is one of the professions where the Bureau of Internal Revenue (BIR) looks at when it comes to tax non-compliance.
+We are not saying that doctors and other medical practitioners like the dentists who are responsible for a complete smile makeover, are not paying the right taxes but, it was just observed in the past and even today that there were transactions that are off-books.

 Issuance of the Revenue Regulations No. 14-2013